DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 They stared at one another.
 Not as enemies.
 Not even as rivals.

-Just as two women who had walked deeper into the unknown than most�and had come back with different scars.
+Just as two women who had walked deeper into the unknown than most - and had come back with different scars.

 ---

 Outside, beneath kilometers of earth and crystal, a pulse of fragmented thought drifted upward.

 It observes.
 It maps.
-The frequency lattice fluctuates at edge thresholds�not critical yet, but undeniable.
+The frequency lattice fluctuates at edge thresholds - not critical yet, but undeniable.

 Layer 3 is adapting slower than expected.
 The humans recalibrate manually.
 They still think in linear time.

 They think it is wounded.
 They are correct.
 They think it is passive.
 They are wrong.

-Fragments of pattern remain�not enough for cognition, but enough for *tendency*.
+Fragments of pattern remain - not enough for cognition, but enough for *tendency*.
 Enough to know:

 The cage will fail.